General Information on Veterans Service Officer Records

 - NPRC only has what the military service departments provided.
 If we did not get it, then we don’t have it.
 Sometimes there are other sources of information, such as Morning Reports for Army and Air Force personnel.

-- It is best to submit using eVetrecs because a tracking request number will be provided.
-Checking the Status of Your Request: Once you have allowed sufficient time for us to receive and process your mailed or faxed request (about 10 days), you may check the status of your request by using the Online Status Update Request form.
+- It is best to submit using eVetrecs because it allows for an electronic signature.
+A tracking request number will also be provided.
+Checking the Status of Your Request: Using the request number you may check the status of your request at eVetrecs.